canonical/sphinx-docs-starter-pack/docs/reference/default-extensions.rst

    Provides directives specific to rendering standard Ubuntu-branded images and icons.

 ``sphinx_youtube_links``
-   Provides a simple directive to seamlessly embed YouTube videos into.
+   Provides a directive to embed YouTube videos into a page.